 The updated Main Street FAQ clarifies that the borrower is required to calculate its Collateral Coverage Ratio by taking the aggregate value of any relevant collateral security (including the pro rata value of any shared collateral) and dividing by the outstanding aggregate principal amount of its relevant debt.
 However, it is unclear what "relevant collateral" includes.
 Does it include all of the collateral or a sub-set of collateral that is relevant to the Main Street loan?
-The updated FAQ does not address this question.
+The updated FAO does not address this guestion.
 It is also unclear how a borrower is to determine the "pro rata" value of shared collateral that may be extended to secure multiple lien holders' credit facilities.
 While it is clear that the borrower is the one valuing the collateral, it is not clear what specific methodology should be used to do so.
+The FRB provides examples of Collateral Coverage Ratio calculations here.